Expats share what it’s like to visit Berlin during the coronavirus pandemic and tips for travelling in Berlin and Germany during COVID.

 It’s easy to forget that we’re still in the midst of a global pandemic when you’re travelling in and around Berlin during COVID.
-That’s because you’re not required to wear masks when you’re outdoors walking in the streets (with some exceptions) or taking a stroll at a park.
+That’s because you’re not required to wear masks when you’re outdoors walking in the streets or taking a stroll at a park.

-You’re only reminded of the ‘new normal’ when you need to enter enclosed spaces like taking public transportation, going into shops or attending large public gatherings.
+You’re only reminded of the ‘new normal’ when you need to enter enclosed spaces like taking public transportation, going into pubs, restaurants, night clubs or attending large public gatherings.

 If you’re planning to take public transportation in Berlin (or in the rest of Germany), wearing a medical-grade mask that covers both your mouth and nose is now mandatory.